gameyfin/docs/docs/installation/docker.md

     environment:
       # Generate a new APP_KEY using the command `openssl rand -base64 32` or similar.
       APP_KEY: <you app key here>

       # (optional) Set the URL of your Gameyfin instance if you are using a reverse proxy.
       #  APP_URL: https://gameyfin.example.com # Change this to your actual URL if needed

+      # (optional) Set the user and group ID to run Gameyfin with a specific user.
+      # PUID: 1000 # Change this to your user ID if needed
+      # PGID: 1000 # Change this to your group ID if needed
     volumes:
       - "./db:/opt/gameyfin/db"
       - "./data:/opt/gameyfin/data"